 - 1 Canada is the largest country in the Western Hemisphere and second largest in the world.
 It covers the northern half of the North American continent with the exception of Alaska.
-Its territory of almost 10 million square kilometres includes: the almost semitropical Great Lakes peninsula and SW Pacific Coast; wide fertile prairies; great areas of mountains, rocks, lakes and northern wilderness, and Arctic tundra. - The farthest point south is Middle Island in Lake Erie $(41^{\circ}41'N)$; 4,627 km north in the Arctic is Cape Columbia on Ellesmere Island $(83^{\circ}07'N)$, Canada's northernmost point.
-From east to west, the greatest distance is 5,187 km from Cape Spear, Newfoundland and Labrador $(52^{\circ}37'W)$ to Mount St. Elias, Yukon Territory $(141^{\circ}W)$. - Most of Canada's population, 32.1 million (2006), live within 325 km of the southern border where the climate is generally moderate and the resources of the land, forest, mines and water have long been developed and utilized. - 4 Politics.
+Its territory of almost 10 million square kilometres includes: the almost semitropical Great Lakes peninsula and SW Pacific Coast; wide fertile prairies; great areas of mountains, rocks, lakes and northern wilderness, and Arctic tundra. - The farthest point south is Middle Island in Lake Erie (41°41'N); 4,627 km north in the Arctic is Cape Columbia on Ellesmere Island (83°07'N), Canada's northernmost point.
+From east to west, the greatest distance is 5,187 km from Cape Spear, Newfoundland and Labrador (52°37'W) to Mount St. Elias, Yukon Territory (141°W). - Most of Canada's population, 32.1 million (2006), live within 325 km of the southern border where the climate is generally moderate and the resources of the land, forest, mines and water have long been developed and utilized. - 4 Politics.
 Canada is a democratic institution and a constitutional monarchy.
 The monarch, Queen Elizabeth II of England, is represented by the Governor General and by a Lieutenant-Governor nominated in each province.
 It is a Federal State, divided into ten provinces and three territories (Yukon, Northwest Territories and Nunavut), which is responsible for its constitution and all changes are legislated. - The central government legislates on all matters of national interest (defence, customs, immigration, transport, environment, etc.).
 Each province has a similar institution and administers its own natural resources; it can legislate in certain areas such as education and municipal affairs.

 Ottawa, the capital of Canada, is located on the south shore of the Ottawa River which separates the provinces of Ontario and Quebec. - 6 Official languages.
 Official languages in Canada are English and French, with federal government services available in both languages.
-While English is the most commonly used language, the majority of French speaking people reside in the province of Quebec, followed by New Brunswick. - 7 Legal system.
-With one exception, in all the provinces and in three territories, the legal system derives from the common law system of England.
-The exception is the province of Quebec where the system has been influenced by the legal system of France.
-Quebec has its own Civil Code and Code of Civil Procedure.
-Over the years, both Canadian common law and Quebec civil law have developed unique characteristics.
+While English is the most commonly used language, the majority of French speaking people reside in the province of Quebec, followed by New Brunswick.